johnentrieri/dnrb/README.md

 # Definitely Not Rhythm Bot (DNRB)

-A discord bot that joins your channel and plays audio from YouTube on request.
+A discord bot that joins your channel and plays audio on request.

 # Installation